Testnet DayLight | Release Cycle Update #9

 Implement an option to correct the password / re-enter password.

-Wrong refund_addr description #86
+Wrong _refund_addr___ description____ #86__

-The argument refund_addr for the withdraw command has the following description:
+The argument refund_addr for the withdraw command has the following

 "Address to which the reward will be sent to"